-7 A1.30 Early education and childcare Statutory guidance for local authorities dated April 2023
+8 A1.36 Early education and childcare Statutory guidance for local authorities dated April 2024

-8 A1.30 Early education and childcare Statutory guidance for local authorities dated April 2023
+9 A1.31 Early education and childcare Statutory guidance for local authorities dated April 2024

-9 A1.25 Early education and childcare Statutory guidance for local authorities dated April 2023
+10 A1.31 Early education and childcare Statutory guidance for local authorities dated April 2024

-- 11.2 Providers should have effective communications systems to ensure parents are aware of voluntary costs, we recommend this is in writing or in a method which is easily accessible to the parent. - 11.3 Providers are responsible for setting their own policy whereby a parent is unable or unwilling to pay for meals and consumables.
-Such options could be, but not limited to, parents providing their own meals, snacks and consumables, provider reducing the costs or waiving charges. - 11.4 Providers should be mindful of the impact of additional charges on disadvantaged families.10 - 11.5 Providers can not apply 'additional services' as an hourly charge.
-These non-obligatory charges should be clearly detailed in providers literature and charges made sessional/daily/weekly/monthly/termly. - 11.6 Chargeable 'Additional Services'/'Premiums' which are voluntary to parents should only include items or services which are not considered part of the delivery of high-quality education through the EYFS, which is covered by FEET and FEE funding: - Consumables: any items that are intended to be consumed and replaced and are not durable - Utilities and facilities: These are business costs and are available to all children and would not be additional to the funded entitlement. - Play equipment and learning resources: These are a business cost and a requirement of the EYFS and therefore not additional to the funding. - Staffing costs, including staff training: Not an additional service, the EYFE requires providers to 'support staff to undertake appropriate training and professional development opportunities to ensure they offer quality learning and development experiences for children that continually improves' (EYFE 3.20) - Craft and stationery: Not generally included, business costs and essential items to delivery EYFS would not be considered additional to the funding. - Essential care items: bedding and blankets are essential to providing care for children and are not covered.
+- Play equipment and learning resources: These are a business cost and a requirement of the EYFS and therefore not additional to the funding. - Staffing costs, including staff training: Not an additional service, the EYFS requires Providers to 'support staff to undertake appropriate training and professional development opportunities to ensure they offer quality learning and development experiences for children that continually improves' (EYFS 3.26) - Craft and stationery: Not generally included, business costs and essential items to delivery EYFS would not be considered additional to the funding. - Essential care items: bedding and blankets are essential to providing care for children and are not covered.
 First aid items are an essential business cost and a requirement under Health and Safety legislation and are not additional. - Computer software and on-line journals and tracking systems: Computer software is a business choice and cost.
 On-line tracking and journals are a business choice and cost.
 The requirement to track children's progress is required by the EYFS.
-Extra-curricular activities and outings: These are additional services and parents can expect to pay for these, however providers should be mindful of the cost to parents.
+Extra-curricular activities and outings: These are additional services and parents can expect to pay for these, however Providers should be mindful of the cost to parents.